 NATURAL VARIATION IN THE GRAIN – LOOK AND FEEL

 Bamboo flooring has a natural variation in the grain.
-Every bamboo flooring plank is uniquely different from every other.
-It is one of the main reasons a bamboo floor looks so great.
-Some bamboo flooring options look just like hardwood; others have a different appearance; there are many to choose from.
-But all look entirely natural, stylish and sumptuous.
-For natural variation in the grain bamboo flooring scores 10 out of 10.
+Every bamboo flooring plank is uniquely different from every other and strand bamboo flooring has a unique marbled grain that sets it apart from other hardwoods.
+This is one of the main reasons a bamboo floor looks so great.
+Some bamboo flooring options look just like hardwood, while others have a different appearance; there are many to choose from.
+But all look entirely natural, stylish, and sumptuous.
+For natural variation in the grain, bamboo flooring scores 10 out of 10.

 EASE OF INSTALLATION

 Bamboo flooring is highly versatile.
 You can glue it down, nail it down, or float it over the subfloor.
 You will find all the information you need for installing a bamboo floor in our blog.
-If you are reasonably skilled at DIY, you might choose to lay it yourself, otherwise, use a qualified floor fitter.
-If you do it yourself, be sure to follow manufacturers’ guidelines and don’t try to take any shortcuts on steps such as subfloor preparation and acclimating the bamboo planks before laying them.
+If you are reasonably skilled at DIY, you might choose to lay it yourself.
+Otherwise, it would help if you used a qualified floor installer.
+If you choose to do it yourself, be sure to follow the manufacturers’ guidelines and don’t try to take any shortcuts on steps such as subfloor preparation and acclimating the bamboo planks before laying them.
 For ease of installation, bamboo flooring scores 8 out of 10.

-Laminate flooring is easy to install.
-But it can only be floated on the subfloor; there are no options for nailing or gluing it down.
-You must use an underlay.
-Again the talk should be in the capability of a reasonably skilled DIY enthusiast or use a qualified fitter.
-For ease of installation it scores 9 out of 10; just a little easier than bamboo.
+Laminate flooring is easy to install, but it can only be floated on the subfloor; there are no options for nailing or gluing it down, and you must use an underlay.
+Again, the talk should be in the capability of a reasonably skilled DIY enthusiast, or else you should use a qualified fitter.
+For ease of installation, it scores 9 out of 10, just a little easier than bamboo.

 EASE OF MAINTENANCE

-Looking after your bamboo floor or laminate floor is simple and common sense.
-There is little to choose between them for ease of maintenance.
-Sweep them regularly, use a proprietary cleaner once a week; mop up any spills as soon as they occur (though there is more leeway with bamboo).
-The big no is steam mopping; neither bamboo nor laminate flooring will take kindly to a steam mop.
-Here is more on maintaining a bamboo floor but you can also apply the principles to laminate floors.
+Looking after your bamboo floor or laminate floor is simple and uses basic common sense.
+There is little difference between laminate and bamboo for ease of maintenance.
+Sweep them regularly, use a proprietary cleaner once a week, and mop up any spills as soon as they occur (though there is more leeway with bamboo).
+The big no-no is steam mopping; neither bamboo nor laminate flooring will take kindly to a steam mop.
+Here is more on maintaining a bamboo floor, but you can also apply the principles to laminate floors.